Quick Answer

 Quantity Lots

-Large supply contracts may be divided into quantity-based lots to create multi-supplier competition.
+Large supply contracts may be divided into quantity-based lots to create multi-supplier competition and reduce procurement concentration risk.
 Example: Medical consumables framework — Lot 1 covers 40% of estimated volume, Lots 2 and 3 cover 30% each.
-Three different suppliers can win, reducing procurement risk.
+Three different suppliers win, giving the authority supply chain resilience.

 SME-Reserved Lots

-Under Article 20, contracting authorities can reserve contracts or lots for sheltered workshops, social enterprises, or — importantly — SMEs.
-When a tender includes SME-reserved lots, only SMEs can bid on those lots.
-This is a significant competitive advantage.
-Always check whether any lots have bidder eligibility restrictions.
+Under Article 20, contracting authorities can reserve contracts or lots for sheltered workshops, social enterprises, or SMEs.
+When a tender includes SME-reserved lots, only SMEs can bid on those lots — larger competitors are legally excluded.
+This is a significant competitive advantage and is underused by SME bidders who miss reserved lot notices because they're scanning for high-value tenders.
+Always check whether any lots have bidder eligibility restrictions before assessing competitiveness.

 How Multi-Lot Evaluation Works